SoftwareDefinedBuildings/XBOS/README.md

 deploying and running other applications on top of the OpenBAS API.
 The server will open a WebSockets connection to Giles and will use that connection as the mechanism for executing queries.
 The server process will probably be written in NodeJS, but this is not necessary.
+Server process could also use regular HTTP requests as well.

-The client-facing application will be written using the ReactJS view framework, using WebSockets to the server process as the transport for the constant data flow.
+The client-facing application will be written using the ReactJS view framework, using socket.io to the server process as the transport for the constant data flow.
 This means that the number of websockets connections against Giles will only scale with the number of deployments against it, not the number of clients visiting the site (not that Giles needs help with this).
 Placing logic on the